tri-cods/html-css/lessons.md

 ## What happens?

 When you open the empty template, you'll see only a blank web page.
-Open your secondary menu (right click on Windows, hold control and click with macOS) and view the page source.
+Open your secondary menu (right click on Windows, hold <kbd>Control</kbd> and click with macOS) and view the page source.

 ## What should happen when I open each of my two new files?